Business and community leader R. Theyvendran dies

-SINGAPORE - Dr R. Theyvendran, former secretary-general of the Management Development Institute of Singapore (MDIS) and a veteran community leader, died on Tuesday (Dec 29) at the age of 79.
+Dr R. Theyvendran, former secretary-general of the Management Development Institute of Singapore (MDIS) and a veteran community leader, died on Tuesday at the age of 79.

-His cremation took place on Thursday, and he is survived by his wife and son.
+His cremation took place yesterday, and he is survived by his wife and son.

 Dr Theyvendran, who was fondly known as Denan, was also active in various community organisations, including as chairman of Tamils Representative Council (TRC), an umbrella body of about 30 Tamil organisations in Singapore, and the Singapore Indian Chamber of Commerce and Industry (SICCI).